“Everyone can be great, because everyone can serve”

 Become a CAP Volunteer

 - Meet and work with fellow alumni from a variety of backgrounds

 - Gain insights into the inner workings of nonprofit organizations

-- Give back to the Boston community using your skills and experience
+- Give back to the Greater Boston community using your skills and experience

 The positive experience of CAP teams brings our volunteers back.
 More than 50% of volunteers have worked on prior CAP projects.